awsdocs/amazon-s3-developer-guide/doc_source/replication-add-config.md

 ```

 **Example 4: Example Walkthroughs**
-For example walkthroughs, see [Cross\-Region Replication \(CRR\) Walkthroughs](crr-example-walkthroughs.md)\.
+For example walkthroughs, see [Replication Walkthroughs](replication-example-walkthroughs.md)\.

 For more information about the XML structure of replication configuration, see [PutBucketReplication](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTreplication.html) in the *Amazon Simple Storage Service API Reference*\.

-## Backward Compatibility<a name="crr-backward-compat-considerations"></a>
+## Backward Compatibility<a name="replication-backward-compat-considerations"></a>

 The latest version of the replication configuration XML is V2\.
-For backward compatibility, `Amazon S3 ` continues to support the V1 configuration\.
+For backward compatibility, Amazon S3 continues to support the V1 configuration\.
 If you have used replication configuration XML V1, consider the following issues that affect backward compatibility:
 + Replication configuration XML V2 includes the `Filter` element for rules\.
 With the `Filter` element, you can specify object filters based on the object key prefix, tags, or both to scope the objects that the rule applies to\.
 Replication configuration XML V1 supported filtering based only on the key prefix\.
 In that case, you add the `Prefix` directly as a child element of the `Rule` element, as in the following example\.

   ```